MrJPGames/WayFarerPlus/README.md

 1.4:
 - Added nomination page stats widget.
 See how many nominations you have accepted, rejected, in queue, in voting etc. This widget also allows you to see how many nominations you can still make (in Ingress Prime ONLY currently) and how many days until new nominations become available to you.
-- Fixed Dark Theme issue in nominations page (sort order arrow was invisable)
+- Fixed Dark Theme issue in nominations page (sort order arrow was invisible)

 1.3:
 - Added customizability, any WayFarer+ function or modification can now be turned on or off!